Beverley Beck: History

 Beverley Beck was first mentioned in 1296, when the Archbishop of York sought to have fish-weirs removed from the River Hull, so that boats could reach Beverley.
 Grovehill, formerly known as Grevale and located near the junction with the River Hull, was used as a mooring place for barges.
-The agreement that the Archbishop had made with the fish-weir owners was then transferred to the burgesses of the Beverley Corporation, and by 1344 the Beck was navigable as far as Beverley.
+The agreement that the archbishop had made with the fish-weir owners was then transferred to the burgesses of the Beverley Corporation, and by 1344 the Beck was navigable as far as Beverley.
 The first known accounts, for scouring and cleansing of the Beck date to this year.
-The Corporation assumed that they had a monopoly on the waterway, and leased it to tenants, who then had to provide two boats in which all cargo was carried.
+The corporation assumed that they had a monopoly on the waterway, and leased it to tenants, who then had to provide two boats in which all cargo was carried.
 This changed to a system of tolls from 1704, which allowed other boats to use the Beck.
 The wharf at Grovehill was later converted into a lock.

-During the seventeenth century, borough records mention several attempts to improve the Beck by scouring, and also the problems of financing these operations.
+During the 17th century, borough records mention several attempts to improve the Beck by scouring, and also the problems of financing these operations.
 In 1695, three aldermen and three burgesses were appointed to collect contributions towards the maintenance costs.
 In the 1720s, John Warburton proposed that a boat fitted with an engine like "those used in Holland and Flanders" should be used to loosen the reeds and silt, and that two locks or floodgates should be used to hold back the water at high tide, and used to flush away the loosened material at low tide.
 One would be near the Great Bridge, and the second between the Great and Little Bridges.
 The "engine" mentioned was probably some sort of plough.
-Contributions towards the estimated cost of £200 were not forthcoming, although the Corporation ordered a plough from Holland in January 1721.
+Contributions towards the estimated cost of £200 were not forthcoming, although the corporation ordered a plough from Holland in January 1721.